steven-wolfman/ubc-term-finder/dev-story.md

 ### `prepare` and `prepublishOnly`

 There may be some steps we use to prepare for publication.
 In our case, this includes compiling the TypeScript code to JavaScript and building the separate TypeScript definitions file (`*.d.ts`).
-There are a [collection of useful hooks](https://docs.npmjs.com/cli/v7/using-npm/scripts#life-cycle-scripts) for this in your `package.json` scripts.
+There are a [collection of useful hooks](https://docs.npmjs.com/cli/v7/using-npm/scripts#life-cycle-scripts) for this in the `package.json` scripts.
 We'll be most interested in:

-- `prepare`: Runs before packing or publishing.
-Note that this will run when you use `npm install` on this project.
+- `prepare`: runs before packing or publishing.
+This also runs when you use `npm install` on this project.
 It does _not_ run when you install this project from another project, i.e., when your package gets used.
-- `prepublishOnly`: Runs only before publication, on `npm publish` but not other times when `prepare` runs, like `npm pack`. `prepublishOnly` runs before `prepare` on `npm publish`.
+- `prepublishOnly`: runs only before publication.
+So, `npm publish` runs this script but not other commands that run the `prepare` script, like `npm pack`.
+On `npm publish`, `prepublishOnly` runs _before_ `prepare`.
 (Be aware that [the old `prepublish` script is deprecated](https://docs.npmjs.com/cli/v7/using-npm/scripts#prepare-and-prepublish).)

 We probably want to compile in our `prepare` step.
 Among other things, that's useful for local testing, which uses `npm pack` but not `npm publish`.